platformsh/demo-project/readme.md

     > [!NOTE]
     > This test will pass on GitHub, so long as there are **no High or Critical vulnerabilities** found.

+1. Prettier

+    ```bash
+    npm run prettier:backend
+    npm run prettier:frontend
+    npm run lint:frontend
+    npm run lint:backend
+    ```

+    If, for example, you run into the error `[warn] Code style issues found in 3 files.
+Run Prettier to fix.` for the `frontend`, run `cd frontend && npm run pretty:fix` to fix.

+    The workflow on GitHub will fail if this error occurs, so please fix locally when contributing.

 #### Demo path tests

 _Coming soon_